rdick/ActivityComponent/README.md

+# Live Already Built Example
 To see an example of the fully built component go to this website and sign up for a free trial. www.pipedrive.com

+# Simplet instructions

 Only build with hooks.

 No Redux.

+## NPM Packages already used

+Icons: react-icons
+Fetch: axios
+dropdown: React-select
+forms: formik
+ -> Example of how forms should be built in this video

 # PART 1 - ActivityComponent
 A Sample Notes Component